Zensight/header-utils/README.md

 My goal in writing this library was the handle Content-Disposition, but I took some pains to make the proximate tools as useful as possible.
 Specifically:

- * `header-utils.parameters` - encode and parse RFC-5987 parameters
+ * `header-utils.parameters` - encode and parse RFC 5987 parameters
  * `header-utils.encoding` - common tools for reading/writing header values
  * `header-utils.parser` - internal tool useful in extending the library (e.g. adding direct support for additional headers)